Art and Design

 2. Disciplinary knowledge: knowing how to apply this knowledge in practice to control techniques and create art through different mediums.

-Further information about the substantive and disciplinary knowledge that we teach at Laughton All Saints' can be seen below on the Progression document.
+Further information about the substantive and disciplinary knowledge that we teach at Laughton All Saints' can be seen below on the progression documents.

 How have we designed our curriculum?